-Once you have Enigmail and GnuPG on your system, you need to populate it with keys: it's pretty useless without them.
+Once you have Enigmail up and runnning, you need to populate it with keys: it's pretty useless without them.
 You need to have your own key pair in order to sign messages and allow anybody to send encrypted messages to you.
 Furthermore, you will need the public key of a person in order to send that person an encrypted message, or to verify the signature in a message sent by that person.

 Select Enigmail → Key Management to open the Key Management window.